digitalstuart/kenmare-car-share/README.md

     * The first dropdown has options to **Offer a lift** or **Request a lift**.
     * The **Where from?** dropdown has a number of locations to choose from.
     * The **Where to?** dropdown has the same list of locations to choose from.
     * The text area contains some placeholder text which is removed when the user starts typing.
 There is a 150-character limit and the text area cannot be resized by the user.
-NB: the limit on number of characters can of course be revisited if user feedback suggest a need to do so.
+NB: the limit on number of characters can of course be revisited if user feedback suggests a need to do so.
-    * Clicking in the **Select date of journey** field, or on the calendar icon, brings up a datepicker.
+    * Clicking in the **Select date of journey** field brings up a datepicker.
 The relevant date can be correctly selected and inputted into the field.
     * Clicking 'Submit' takes the user back to the **Latest lifts** page, where their post has been added to the top of the listings.

 4. **Reply to a lift** page